Corniel/AIGames.BlockBattle.Kubisme/README.md

 Version 72
 ----------
-Always check on unreable holes.
+Always check on unreachable holes.
 Check paths in endgame.
-Added evaluation for to penalize unreachble rows with potential.
+Added evaluation for to penalize unreachable rows with potential.

 Version 71
 ----------
-Take height of reachables into account when valuation unreachbles.
+Take height of unreachables into account when valuation unreachables.

 Version 70
 ----------